 Conservation goes beyond the lodge, beyond the surrounding national parks, beyond borders, and is beyond important.

-In alignment with the ethos of Elephants without Borders, sharing the vision to conserve and protect our wild spaces, Camp Kuzuma, Hideaways promotes and supports their groundbreaking and dedicated work.
+In alignment with the ethos of Elephants without Borders, sharing the vision to conserve and protect our wild spaces, Camp Kuzuma, Chobe, promotes and supports their groundbreaking and dedicated work.
 Conservation goes beyond the lodge, beyond the surrounding national parks, beyond borders, and is beyond important.
 Working together with such organisations is key to the longevity of the wilderness, creating space for supportive partnerships within tourism as ambassadors for wildlife.

 As Elephants without Borders says, “The best ambassadors for elephants are elephants themselves”.
 This is a truth we have come to know at Camp Kuzuma, herds of elephants visiting our waterhole almost daily.
 Water can be scarce in the wild, and we are honoured to be able to provide a lifesource along their route.
 There is an important animal corridor situated close to the lodge, the Seloko Plains, a veritable animal intersection.